Programmers and Teachers:

 What is a Cross Product?

 The cross product creates a resultant vector that is orthogonal to both original vectors.
 This means that a 90° angle can be drawn between the resultant vector and each of the original vectors.
 The magnitude of the resultant vector is equal to the area of the parallelogram that is projected from the two original vectors.

 The image below is a visualization of what the direction and magnitude of a cross product represent.
-Note that the cross product is normal to the plane which both original vectors lie on.
+Note that the cross product is normal to the plane on which both original vectors lie on.
 Essentially, a cross product is a description of the parallelogram created by two vectors on their common plane.

 A cross product tells us the normal direction